 See Eligibility for more information.

 Country dialogue is an open and inclusive conversation between different groups of people who respond to and are affected by the diseases in a country.
 Country dialogue is ongoing, beginning before the development of a funding application and continuing through implementation of the grant.
 It forms the basis for determining a country’s prioritized funding request.
-The Country Coordinating Mechanism is the formal body that coordinates the country dialogue.
-There are two eligibility requirements a Country Coordinating Mechanism must fulfill that relate to country dialogue: the funding request must be developed in a transparent and inclusive manner, and the Principal Recipient must be selected transparently.

 A national strategic plan outlines how a country responds to HIV, TB or malaria.
 The Global Fund supports efforts by countries to develop and advance their national strategic plans, and encourages them to base their funding requests on these plans.